To navigate the frequently asked questions, click on a topic/question to expand and collapse the text.

 The library currently maintains 30 computers for public access.
 10 of these are located in the children's and young adult areas and provide educational games, reference files and word processing capabilities.
 The remaining twenty computers are located in the adult area of the library and are capable of internet access as well as word processing functions.
-Computer use is on a first come, first serve basis - each person is allowed three 1 hour sessions per day.
+Computer use is on a first come, first serve basis - each person is allowed four 1 hour sessions per day.

 Do I need a library card to use the computers?